bednarzk/power-outages-analysis/README.md

 The original data includes values for the state's population and also percentages of urban population in that state, but not the total number of people in urban areas.
 I created a column POP_URBAN, the total number of people in urban areas in the state, by multiplying the POPULATION and POPPCT_URBAN (% of urban population in the state).
 Similarly, there is a variable for the percentage of people living in urban clusters per state, but not the total number of people living in urban clusters.
 I created variable POP_UC, the total number of people living in urban clusters in the state, by multiplying the POPULATION and POPPCT_UC variables.

+Here are the first 10 rows and first 11 columns.

 |   OBS |   YEAR |   MONTH | U.S._STATE   | POSTAL.CODE   | NERC.REGION   | CLIMATE.REGION     |   ANOMALY.LEVEL | CLIMATE.CATEGORY   | CAUSE.CATEGORY     | CAUSE.CATEGORY.DETAIL   |
 |------:|-------:|--------:|:-------------|:--------------|:--------------|:-------------------|----------------:|:-------------------|:-------------------|:------------------------|
 |     1 |   2011 |       7 | Minnesota    | MN            | MRO           | East North Central |            -0.3 | normal             | severe weather     | nan                     |